ilya0/AT-T_IoT_Hackathon/README.md

 # Iot Security drone
 ------
 Hackathon presented by AT&T

-Have an app idea or need an app built for your business?
-Join us for a special IoT focused Mobile App Hackathon, produced by the AT&T Developer Program.
-Hangout with us as we hack and build apps/mobile apps, get fed, compete for prizes across different categories and most importantly: meet new people and scout for teammates to work on new or current projects.
-We will have experts from AT&T and the local community onsite to assist with your development.
-You Bring...
-Your laptop, skills & ideas.
-Come with a collaborative, team-focused mindset and/or team-up in advance on Twitter/Facebook/Google+ via the #atthack hashtag.
-Whether you are a backend person, designer, entrepreneur, student, or just interested in tech, you are invited to attend this event.
-Every group needs a good balance of talent and your development skills are needed!
-We Supply...
-Quick presentations and code samples that help to bootstrap your hacking, food to keep you going, and caffeine to keep you awake.
-We will have technical mentors to assist you in building faster, smarter, and with new tools.
-We will also have loaner hardware on-site for you to use in your solutions.
-Arduino Boards: Sunfounder Super Kit with Uno R3 for Arduino (Documentation) RobotLinking 37 Sensor Kit
-Intel Edison (Documentation) + Grove - Starter Kit Plus Intel IoT Edition CanaKit Raspberry Pi 2 Complete Starter Kit (Monitor and keyboard not included) Raspberry Pi 2, Model B 1GB, Documentation (Monitor and keyboard not included) Photon Board Maker Kit (Documentation)
-Event Schedule
-The following is a list of the weekend's agenda:
 Day 1
 5:00PM - Kickoff event with dinner, networking and developer dating 6:00PM - Speakers present